 - i.
-Automation in logistics should be adopted by e-commerce marketplaces and retailers.
-This will entail 3PL businesses to installing systems to offer plugins to online retailers and markets places. - ii.
-Identification of logistics infrastructure needed to complement E-businesses - iii.
-Ministry of Communications is working on National Logistic Policy, it will include a chapter on facilitating e commerce
+Automation in logistics should be adopted by e-Commerce platforms.
+This will entail 3PL businesses to installing systems to offer plug-in to online retailers and markets places. - ii.
+Identification of logistics infrastructure needed to complement e-businesses. - iii.
+Ministry of Communications is working on National Logistics Policy, it will include a chapter on facilitating e-Commerce, including timely payment to sellers by the Logistics companies.